Updated March 2023

 Where to eat

 There is no better place to visit than Yorkshire for a foodie lovers caravanning holiday.
-Yorkshire comes in second, only behind London, for having the most Michelin starred restaurants.
 It is also home to some of the finest cafes and bars in the UK.
 You may wish to check the following Michelin starred restaurants.

 - The Black Swan – if you are visiting or near Oldstead in Yorkshire you may wish to stop at the Black Swan.
-It is the only restaurant in the north east and Yorkshire to not only have a Michelin star, but also 4 AA Rosettes.
-Tommy Banks is chef and he is the youngest in Britain to hold the coveted Michelin star;
+Tommy Banks is chef and at one stage was the youngest in Britain to hold the coveted Michelin star;

 - The Yorke Arms – Harrogate is a beautiful part of Yorkshire called the Nidderdale Valley.
-It is home to The Yorke Arms, a shooting lodge and coaching house during the 18th century, now a Michelin restaurant;
+It is home to The Yorke Arms, a shooting lodge and coaching house during the 18th century, now a restaurant with accommodation;

 - The Box Tree Restaurant – Located in Ilkley, West Yorkshire, The Box Tree Restaurant is a Michelin star restaurant offering an unforgettable dining experience.
 The restaurant obtained its Michelin rating 10 years ago and it has retained it year after year.